aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 The `cache` connection is the connection that is referred to from the `redis` store in the `config/cache.php` file.

-At this point we have verified that both the driver and connection that settings that we used in `config/cache.php` exist in `config/database.php`.
+At this point we have verified that both the driver and connection settings that we used in `config/cache.php` exist in `config/database.php`.

-> Note: We can add additional connection settings in `redis` section of `config/database.php` as long as we give them their own unique name.
-In fact for scalability reasons we can add and use separate redis connections, from the ones used by the Laravel cache, to be used by Laravel queues and Laravel session.
+> Note: We can add additional connection settings in the `redis` setting array of `config/database.php`, each with their own unique name.
+In fact for scalability reasons we can add and use redis connections separate from the one used by the Laravel redis cache store.
+These other connections can be used by Laravel queues and the Laravel session.

 #### Step 6 - Modify the redis connections in database.php

-In this step we will configure the `redis` driver `cache` connection in the `config/database.php` to use unique prefixes instead of databases.
+In this step we will configure the redis `cache` connection in the `config/database.php` to use unique prefixes instead of databases.

 Make changes to the `cache` and `default` connections of the `redis` driver in `config/database.php` as shown below: